LOPR: Latent Occupancy PRediction using Generative Models: Experiments

-\textbf{Quantitative evaluation:} The predicted OGMs are compared with ground truth OGMs using the image similarity (IS) metric~\citep{birk2006merging}.
-The IS metric has been found to better reflect OGM quality than the frequently used mean squared error (MSE) metric as it captures the variability in predicted agent positions~\citep{lange2020attention}.
-The prediction setting is inherently multimodal over the traffic agents' trajectories and intents.
-In such settings, exact-precision metrics, like MSE, penalize significantly less a vanished moving agent than a marginally shifted location of the predicted agent when compared with ground truth~\citep{lange2020attention}.
-However, IS evaluates the smallest Manhattan distance between two grid cells with the same thresholded occupancy class (occupied, occluded, or free)\footnote{We provide our implementation at \url{https://github.com/BenQLange/Occupancy-Grid-Metrics}.}.
-Its numerical evaluation is proportional to the error between predicted and ground truth agent positions, and is thus very high when the agent completely vanishes, aligning with our qualitative findings in \cref{sec:pred_task}.
+\textbf{Baselines}: We benchmark against methods commonly used in L-OGM prediction, such as PredNet~\citep{lotter2016deep, itkina2019dynamic} and TAAConvLSTM~\citep{lange2020attention}.
+Due to their representational similarity to our approach, we also draw comparisons with available SOTA video prediction methods of similar scale like SimVP V2~\citep{tan2022simvp}, PredRNN V2~\citep{wang2022predrnn}, and E3DLSTM~\citep{wang2019eidetic}.
+We also introduce a baseline that uses the last observed frame as a prediction to assess how effectively the models capture the scene's motion.

-\textbf{Model training}: All models were trained in PyTorch~\citep{paszke2019pytorch}.
-The baselines considered are PredNet~\citep{lotter2016deep} with ConvLSTM~\citep{itkina2019dynamic} and TAAConvLSTM~\citep{lange2020attention}, Diverse Video Generation (DVG)~\citep{shrivastava2021diverse}, and Stochastic Latent Residual Video Prediction (SRVP)~\citep{franceschi2020stochastic}.
-Baselines are trained according to their open-source implementations with the exception of PredNet with ConvLSTM as we have reproduced its performance.
+\textbf{Quantitative Evaluation}: We evaluate all models using the Image Similarity (IS) metric~\citep{birk2006merging} across the \SI{1.5}{\second} and \SI{3.0}{\second} prediction and the accuracy of occupied cells at the end of the \SI{3.0}{\second} rollout.
+For stochastic predictions, we sample 10 predictions and evaluate the best-performing one.
+Similar to the mean squared error (MSE) used in trajectory prediction, we are interested in the relative distance errors between observed objects and predicted position of the object but in the discretized space.
+The IS metric captures the variations in predicted multi-future agent positions~\citep{lange2020attention}.
+Commonly used precision-focused metrics, like MSE, penalize a missing moving agent significantly less than a predicted agent's slight positional shift when compared with the ground truth~\citep{lange2020attention}.
+The IS metric calculates the smallest Manhattan distance between two grid cells with the same thresholded occupancy.
+Its numerical evaluation is proportional to the discrepancy between predicted and observed positions and is notably high when an agent completely disappears.
+We also provide an accuracy of occupied cells at the end of the \SI{3.0}{\second} rollout to highlight the critical issue of vanishing moving objects, a common and prohibitive failure for safety-critical applications.